Academic Integrity Policy

 Academic integrity emerges from the fundamental values of honesty, fairness, and the rigorous pursuit of truth.
 Scholarly work is at the heart of our academic community, and mutual respect is essential to the achievement of quality scholarship.
 As we seek knowledge for its own sake and prepare students for civic leadership, we maintain this policy to promote responsible decision-making and personal accountability throughout Lewis & Clark College.

 Academic Integrity in Practice

-For more information about the Lewis & Clark's academic integrity policy, consult the guides for Student Conduct, the Office of the Dean of the College of Arts and Sciences, or the Office of the Dean of Students.
+For more information about Lewis & Clark's Academic Integrity Policy, consult the guides for Student Conduct, the Office of the Dean of the College of Arts and Sciences, or the Office of the Dean of Students.